Certificate Overview

 4. Finn decides to take Informal Science Education and earns 2 Δ’s.

-6. Through reflecting on previous Delta experiences, Finn develops a teaching and learning portfolio that demonstrates a commitment to evidenced-based instruction.
+6. After reflecting on previous Delta experiences, Finn develops a teaching and learning portfolio that demonstrates a commitment to evidenced-based instruction.
 Finn receives and incorporates feedback on the portfolio from a defense committee, a Delta facilitator, and fellow Delta Certificate candidates.

 7. Once the teaching and learning portfolio and other supplementary materials are complete, Finn shares these reflections at a Certificate Defense.